Though Tiger King star Carole Baskin has denied any role in the 1997 disappearance of her husband Don Lewis, police have reopened the case.

-The Search For Carole Baskin’s Husband
+The Search For Carole Baskin’s First Husband

 While Lewis’ ex-wife Gladys Lewis Clark said Lewis planned on divorcing Baskin before he vanished, Baskin refuted that.
 Instead, she claimed her missing husband was “suffering mentally,” was forgetful, and often didn’t know where he was.